-WINTER SNOW STORM IN A JAR SCIENCE EXPERIMENT FOR KIDS!
+WINTER SNOW STORM IN A JAR SCIENCE EXPERIMENT!

 The best part of this winter science experiment is that you don’t need any actual snow to enjoy it!
 That means everyone can try it, and you probably already have tried something similar if you have ever tried the homemade lava lamp science activity!

 We have extra freezing cold temperatures here right now as does much of the country.
 You don’t have to be stuck on screens if you are stuck inside, make your very own snow storm in a jar science experiment instead.